-- l) Institutional distribution requirement: at least five courses (15 units) at other GTU schools.
-One of these five may be taken at UCB.
+- l) Institutional distribution requirement: at least two courses (6 units) at other GTU schools.
 This requirement is intended to both expose the student to a variety of religious traditions and facilitate meeting other GTU faculty who may serve on the student's thesis committee. - 2) Area distribution (not a units requirement): at least one course in each of the following four GTU Areas: Area I, courses with a BS (Biblical Studies), OT (Old Testament) or NT (New Testament) prefix, also, there are certain courses offered by IBS itself which fulfill this part of the distribution requirement, see course descriptions; Area II, courses with an HS (Historical Studies) prefix; Area III, courses with a PH (Philosophy), PT (Philosophical Theology) or ST (Systematic Theology) prefix; and Area IV, courses with a CE (Christian Ethics) or RS (Religion and Society) prefix.
-It is the intent of this requirement that students have exposure to a variety of approaches to the study of religion. - 3) Buddhist studies: nine courses, including Introduction to Shin Buddhist Thought, Buddhist Traditions of South Asia, and Buddhist Traditions of East Asia (27 units)
+It is the intent of this requirement that students have exposure to a variety of approaches to the study of religion. - 3) Buddhist studies: nine courses, including Introduction to Shin Buddhist Thought, Buddhist Traditions of South Asia, and Buddhist Traditions of East Asia (total of 27 units)

 - 4) Thesis (6 units): a thesis proposal is prepared for presentation to possible committee members.
 (See Thesis Proposal Preparation and Procedures.)
-The candidate must form an M.A.
-Thesis Committee (at least one member from the GTU faculty) by the end of the year prior to the year in which they plan to graduate. - 5) Foreign language: reading proficiency in a modern foreign language relevant to Buddhist studies.
+The candidate should form an M.A.
+Thesis Committee a year prior to when they plan to graduate. - 5) Foreign language: reading proficiency in a canonic language (e.g., Pāli, Sanskrit, Tibetan, Chinese, Japanese) or a modern foreign language relevant to Buddhist studies (i.e., French, German, and in some cases Russian).
 As not all foreign languages are considered relevant to the study of Buddhism, students are to consult with their advisor at the beginning of their program of study concerning their plans for fulfilling this requirement.
-Reading proficiency may be demonstrated either by completion of the second semester of the second year of college level language instruction with a grade of B or better, or by examination.
+Reading proficiency is usually to be demonstrated by examination.
 See the GTU M.A.
-Handbook for guidelines concerning language examinations.
-Proficiency is to be demonstrated by the end of the third semester in residence.
+Handbook for guidelines concerning language examinations, and alternative means of demonstrating proficiency.
+Proficiency is to be demonstrated no later than the end of the third semester in residence.
 Students whose native language is not English may fulfill the requirement by a minimum score of 550 in the TOEFL examination.
-Note: ministerial aspirants are required to take Japanese as their modern foreign language.
+Note: ministerial aspirants are required to take Japanese as their modern foreign language, and chaplaincy aspirants are encouraged to take Spanish.